ali-cheshomi/QuickNoteAC/README.md

 ## 💾 Data Storage

-QuickNote stores your notes **locally on your computer** and does not require an internet connection for normal use.
+QuickNoteAC stores your notes **locally on your computer** and does not require an internet connection for normal use.

 No user account or online service is required.